MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/optimizing-your-network/security-guide-for-skype-for-business-online.md

 For media authentication, the ICE and TURN protocols also use the Digest challenge as described in the IETF TURN RFC.
 For details, see [media traversal](#external-user-av-traffic-traversal).

-Os certificados de cliente fornecem uma maneira alternativa para os usuários serem autenticados pelo SfBO.
-Em vez de fornecer um nome de usuário e uma senha, os usuários têm um certificado e a chave particular correspondente ao certificado necessário para solucionar um desafio criptográfico.
+Os certificados de cliente fornecem uma maneira alternativa para que os usuários sejam autenticados pelo SfBO.
+Em vez de fornecer um nome de usuário e senha, os usuários têm um certificado e a chave privada correspondentes ao certificado necessário para resolver um desafio criptográfico.

 ### <a name="windows-powershell-and-sfbo-management-tools"></a>Ferramentas de gerenciamento do Windows PowerShell e SfBO
-No SfBO, os administradores de ti podem gerenciar o serviço por meio do portal de administração do O365 ou usando o PowerShell Remote locatário (TRPS).
-Administradores de locatários usam autenticação moderna para autenticação no TRPS.
+No SfBO, os administradores de IT podem gerenciar seu serviço por meio do portal de administração do O365 ou usando o TRPS (Tenant Remote PowerShell).
+Os administradores de locatários usam a Autenticação Moderna para autenticar no TRPS.

 ### <a name="configuring-access-to-sfbo-at-your-internet-boundary"></a>Configuração do acesso ao SfBO no seu limite de Internet
-Para que o SfBO funcione corretamente (os usuários podem ingressar em reuniões etc.), os clientes precisam configurar o acesso à Internet para que o tráfego UDP e TCP de saída para serviços na nuvem do SfBO seja permitido.
-Para obter mais detalhes, veja aqui: https://support.office.com/article/Office-365-URLs-and-IP-address-ranges-8548a211-3fe7-47cb-abb1-355ea5aa88a2#bkmk_lyo
+Para que o SfBO funcione corretamente (os usuários podem ingressar em reuniões etc.), os clientes precisam configurar seu acesso à Internet, de modo que o tráfego UDP de saída e TCP para serviços na nuvem SfBO seja permitido.
+Para obter mais detalhes, consulte aqui: https://support.office.com/article/Office-365-URLs-and-IP-address-ranges-8548a211-3fe7-47cb-abb1-355ea5aa88a2#bkmk_lyo

 ### <a name="udp-3478-3481-and-tcp-443"></a>UDP 3478-3481 e TCP 443

-As portas UDP 3478-3481 e TCP 443 são usadas por clientes para solicitar serviço do serviço de borda A/V. Um cliente usa essas duas portas para atribuir portas UDP e TCP, respectivamente, para a parte remota à qual se conectar.
-Para acessar o serviço de borda a/V, o cliente deve primeiro estabelecer uma sessão de sinalização SIP autenticado com o registrador de SfBO para obter as credenciais de autenticação de serviço de borda A/V. Esses valores são enviados pelo canal de sinalização protegido por TLS e são gerados pelo computador para reduzir os ataques de dicionário.
-Os clientes podem usar essas credenciais para autenticação Digest com o serviço de borda a/V para atribuir portas para uso em uma sessão de mídia.
-Uma solicitação de alocação inicial é enviada do cliente e respondida com uma mensagem nonce/Challenge de 401 do serviço de borda A/V. O cliente envia um segundo alocador contendo o nome de usuário e um hash HMAC (código de autenticação de mensagem de hash) do nome de usuário e do nonce.
+As portas UDP 3478-3481 e TCP 443 são usadas pelos clientes para solicitar serviço do serviço de borda A/V. Um cliente usa essas duas portas para alocar portas UDP e TCP, respectivamente, para que a parte remota se conecte.
+Para acessar o serviço de borda A/V, o cliente deve primeiro ter estabelecido uma sessão de sinalização SIP autenticada com o registrador SfBO para obter credenciais de autenticação do serviço de borda A/V. Esses valores são enviados pelo canal de sinalização protegido por TLS e são gerados para reduzir os ataques de dicionário.
+Os clientes podem usar essas credenciais para autenticação de resumo com o serviço de borda A/V para alocar portas para uso em uma sessão de mídia.
+Uma solicitação de alocação inicial é enviada do cliente e responde com uma mensagem de 401 nonce/challenge do serviço A/V Edge.
+O cliente envia uma segunda alocação contendo o nome de usuário e um hash HMAC (Código de Autenticação de Mensagem Hash) do nome de usuário e nonce.

 A sequence number mechanism is also in place to prevent replay attacks.
 The server calculates the expected HMAC based on its own knowledge of the user name and password and if the HMAC values match, the allocate procedure is carried out.
 Otherwise, the packet is dropped.
 This same HMAC mechanism is also applied to subsequent messages within this call session.
 The lifetime of this user name/password value is a maximum of eight hours at which time the client reacquires a new user name/password for subsequent calls.

-### <a name="udptcp-5000059999"></a>UDP/TCP 50000 – 59.999
+### <a name="udptcp-5000059999"></a>UDP/TCP 50.000 a 59.999
 TCP 50,000 outbound is used for SfBO, including for application and desktop sharing, file transfer.
 UDP/TCP 50,000-59,999 port ranges are used for media sessions with Microsoft Office Communications Server 2007 partners that require NAT/firewall traversal service from the A/V Edge service.
 Because the A/V Edge service is the sole process using these ports, the size of the port range does not indicate the potential surface of attack.
 Good security practice is to always minimize the total number of listening ports by not running unnecessary network services.
 If a network service is not running, it is not exploitable by a remote attacker and the surface of attack of the host computer is reduced.
 However, within a single service, reducing the number of ports does not provide the same benefit.
 The A/V Edge service software is no more exposed to attack with 10,000 ports open as it is with 10.
 The allocation of ports within this range is done randomly and ports not currently allocated do not listen for packets.

 ### <a name="external-user-av-traffic-traversal"></a>Passagem de tráfego A/V do usuário externo